 What exactly is an Individual Learning Plan and how does it differ from traditional lesson planning?

-When should schools start implementing Individual Learning Plans for their pupils?
+When should schools start implementing Individual Learning Plans for their learners?

 What is the FAST framework mentioned for ILP goal setting, and why is it important?